markfrosty/Tree-Sensorization-for-Robotic-Fruit-Harvesting/README.md

 One known issue is sometimes the connection is dropped on a board especially if powered by something like a USB battery bank.
 Most of the time waiting and ensuring power is being given to the boards will work otherwise hitting the central board reset button first followed by the peripheral reset buttons usually fixes things.

 When first plugging in boards sometimes connection doesn't happen and this can be solved by hitting the central board reset button first followed by the peripheral reset buttons.
 This works 99% of the time in my experience.

+The messages do not echo in the command line.

+The subscriber is very slow.

 Please post any issues relating to my script and not the libraries used to the issues section and I will be sure to try and fix them.